Years after first discovering this small Colorado-based clothing brand, I find I reach for their products more than anything else.

 “We don’t just scrap and change things that frequently — it’s more like we try to consistently iterate on making it better,” Thomson said.

 Among the product line, Belong is getting more into button-ups, where the impossibly soft Sherman Fleece is poised to be a breakout star.
-Whereas the men’s version of this shirt has buttons, the women’s version has snaps and are being received exceptionally well, Thomson said.
+Both the men’s version and the women’s version of this shirt have snaps instead of buttons and are being received exceptionally well, Thomson said.
 These shirts don’t shrink and have anti-wrinkle properties, perfect for someone like me who doesn’t enjoy breaking out the ironing board.

 But for everything Belong does, it comes down to authenticity and staying true to its principles.
 Much of its customer base is professionals who get antsy during a work day and can’t wait to unleash that inner child who wants to play outside, climb things and experience nature.